grindsa/acme2certifier/docs/cmp.md

 cmp_ignore_keyusage: True
 ```

-The parameters `-cmp ir`, `-popo 0` are set by the ca-handler.
-There is not need to specify these in the config.
-Same applies for `-extracertsout` and `-certout` options.
-They will be set by the handler at runtime.
+The parameters `-cmp ir` and `-popo 0` are set by the CA handler, so there is no need to specify these in the config.
+The same applies to the `-extracertsout` and `-certout` options, which will be set by the handler at runtime.

-Happy enrolling :-)
+Happy enrolling! :-)